technosmarter/comment-and-reply-system/README.md

 2. Extract zip file and move on your server .
 You can execute it on your local server or live server.<br>
 3. Import database from the database folder .
 You can find database folder . <br>
 4. Edit config.php file and set your host , database name , username and password .<br>
 5. Execute the code .
-You can contact for any help and support .<br> This is complete source code for comment system in PHP and MYSQL . <br>
+You can <a href="https://technosmarter.com">contact</a> for any help and support .<br> This is complete source code for comment system in PHP and MYSQL . <br>
 You will get instant reply feature in this comment system in PHP
+ # Developer
+ <a href="https://technosmarter.com">Techno Smarter </a>
+ # Comment system in PHP, AJAX, with MYSQL database | source code
+ <a href="https://technosmarter.com/item/comment-system-in-php-ajax-with-mysql-database-source-code">Comment system in PHP, AJAX, with MYSQL database | source code</a>